sjtalkar/milestone2_waterwells_deepnote/doc/ml/explainability_through_shapely.md

 where *w₁+w₂ +w₃+w₄=*1.

-To compute the weights, group the number of contributions at each level :
+To compute the weights, group the number of contributions at each level:

 *w₁+(w₂ +w₃)+w₄ = 1 i.e,\
 1/3 + 1/3 + 1/3 = 1\
 =\> w₁ = 1/3 and w4 = 1/3\
 while w2 + w3 = 1/3 =\> w2 = 1/6 and w3 = 1/6*

-*\
-*The above pattern indicates that the weight of an edge is the reciprocal of the total number of edges in the same "row".
+The above pattern indicates that the weight of an edge is the reciprocal of the total number of edges in the same "row".
 The weight of a marginal contribution to an n feature-model is the reciprocal of possible marginal contributions to all the n-feature-models.
 It is